 Well, it’s so amazing as a result of our kind of educational system, crowds of students say well, we’d like to be painters, we’d like to be poets, we’d like to be writers, but as everybody knows you can’t earn any money that way.
 Or another person says well, I’d like to live an out-of-doors life and ride horses.
 I said you want to teach in a riding school?
 Let’s go through with it.
 What do you want to do?
 When we finally got down to something, which the individual says he really wants to do, I will say to him, you do that and forget the money, because, if you say that getting the money is the most important thing, you will spend your life completely wasting your time.
 You’ll be doing things you don’t like doing in order to go on living, that is to go on doing things you don’t like doing, which is stupid.”

-We should evaluate ourselves before we start searching for money or looking for a job.
+We should evaluate ourselves before we start working for money or looking for a job.
 Ask yourself, “What do I really want to do with my life?”

 If you don’t know what you want, chances are, you’ll be doing things only for money, which in most cases you don’t love doing.
 Even worse, you’ll be doing things most people do, or things you’re told to do so.
 You okay with that?
 Think about it.